Raimeeab/arthouse-project/README.md

 WHEN I press on the eras page,
 THEN I am presented with an art history timeline.
 GIVEN I click on a certain era,
-THEN I am presented with a description of characteristics, along with leading contributors and influential art works
+THEN I am presented with a description of the art movements characteristics, along with its leading contributors

 ## Technologies used